BM-Daniel/bm-daniel.github.io/README.md

 This is the list of activities to be done

 ### HTML Section
-- [ ] Home section
+- [x] Home section
-- [ ] About section
+- [x] About section
-- [ ] Contact section
+- [x] Contact section
-- [ ] Projects section
+- [x] Projects section
 - [ ] Blog Page

 ### CSS Section
-- [ ] Home section
+- [x] Home section
-- [ ] About section
+- [x] About section
-- [ ] Contact section
+- [x] Contact section
-- [ ] Projects section
+- [x] Projects section
 - [ ] Blog Page
-- [ ] Media query / mobile view
+- [x] Media query / mobile view

 ### JS Section
-- [ ] Switch for light mode and dark mode
+- [x] Switch for light mode and dark mode
+- [x] Make copyright year dynamic

 ## References
-The custom UI Design used for this website was designed by [Grey](https://github.com/KuunibeGracious/web_portfolio_design).
+The custom UI Design used for this website was designed by [Grey](https://github.com/KuunibeGracious/web-portfolio-design).
 It has both light mode and dark mode UI images.Contact him on [Instagram](https://www.instagram.com/graciouskuunibe/) for your custom UI Design

 ---